Sadra-Madayeni/Operating-System-LAB-projects/README.md

 # xv6 Operating System Enhancements (Project 1)

-This repository contains substantial modifications and enhancements to the **xv6 Operating System** kernel.
+This project contains substantial modifications and enhancements to the **xv6 Operating System** kernel.
 The project focuses on improving the kernel's console interactivity, implementing advanced shell features, and adding custom user-level programs.

 Developed as part of the **Operating Systems Lab **.